 All undergraduate students in good standing are eligible to enter the Social Welfare major.
 Sophomores should be enrolled in or have taken SW 205 and/or SW 206 to declare the major, see the L&S Undergraduate Catalog.

 The Bachelor in Social Work (BSW) Program prepares students as beginning-level professional social workers.
 The curriculum objectives of the program are found below in the section on Professional Foundation Objectives.
 Typically, there are approximately 30-35 students in the program who have excellent grades and who met the eligibility criteria below.
-To be admitted to the BSW Program for fall semester 2014, students must apply by February 5, 2014 and:
+To be admitted to the BSW Program:

 - have completed Social Work 205 & 206